forta-network/docs/docs/deploying-cli.md

 ```
 successfully added agent id 0x855b1556a45637abf05c63407437f6f305b4627c4361fb965a78e5731999c0c7 with manifest QmcWPhPQ3un47QpZKKJZxD5ih3TXgk91ehLeUw6we2ncYg
 ```
 This message contains your bot ID (i.e. `0x855b1556a45637abf05c63407437f6f305b4627c4361fb965a78e5731999c0c7`) as well as your manifest IPFS reference (i.e. `QmcWPhPQ3un47QpZKKJZxD5ih3TXgk91ehLeUw6we2ncYg`).
-You can view the manifest by requesting it from any IPFS gateway (i.e. [`https://ipfs.io/ipfs/QmcWPhPQ3un47QpZKKJZxD5ih3TXgk91ehLeUw6we2ncYg`](https://ipfs.io/ipfs/QmcWPhPQ3un47QpZKKJZxD5ih3TXgk91ehLeUw6we2ncYg))
+You can view the manifest by requesting it from any IPFS gateway (e.g. [`https://ipfs.io/ipfs/QmcWPhPQ3un47QpZKKJZxD5ih3TXgk91ehLeUw6we2ncYg`](https://ipfs.io/ipfs/QmcWPhPQ3un47QpZKKJZxD5ih3TXgk91ehLeUw6we2ncYg))

+## Staking

+In order to enable your bot, it must be staked with 100 FORT tokens.
+You can easily stake on your bot by following the steps [here](stake-on-detection-bot.md).

 Congratulations!
 You have successfully deployed your first Forta bot!